Next: GVFS based methods, Previous: Inline methods, Up: Configuration [Contents][Index]

 installed as part of the Android SDK.
 TRAMP finds the

-program either via the PATH
+adb program either via the PATH environment variable

 or the absolute path set in the variable tramp-adb-program.